fgiorgetti/cluster-scoped-router/README.md

 1. Calls `cleanup-conf.sh` to remove all previously applied router entities and labeled Kubernetes resources.
 2. Applies every `cluster/<context>/*/kube/*.yaml` manifest with `kubectl`.
 3. Patches the `skupper-router-multi-tenant` DaemonSet to mount any new client-certificate Secrets and waits for the rollout to complete.
-4. Applies SSL profiles, inter-edge connectors, and all other router entities (tcpConnector, tcpListener, …) via `skmanage`.
+4. Applies SSL profiles and inter-edge connectors to every router pod individually via `skmanage`, then applies all remaining router entities (tcpConnector, tcpListener, …) to every pod.

 **No interactive prompts** (beyond the namespace selection if multiple router namespaces are found).
 Uses the current `kubectl` context.